 Panic disorder is characterized by recurrent and unexpected panic attacks.
 These panic attacks come about as a strong surge of intense fear and/or discomfort that reaches a peak within minutes.
 The abrupt surge of symptoms can occur from a calm state or an anxious state.

-The frequency and severity of attacks can widely vary and they are often accompanied with and compounded by concerns and worry about the consequences of a panic attack (e.g., heart attack or “losing it”) or feeling embarrassed.
+The frequency and severity of attacks can widely vary and they are often accompanied by and compounded by concerns and worry about the consequences of a panic attack (e.g., heart attack or “losing it”) or feeling embarrassed.

 With panic attacks, four or more of the symptoms are present: